 - Isolation: The Overhead cable curl is a single-joint movement, making it great to isolate the biceps.

 - Proper Form: The position of your arms along with the tension from the cable make it hard to cheat while performing the movement.

-- Safety: Having the arms stretched out and having constant tension from the cables allow for a more controlled movement, keeping your wrist and elbows safe.
+- Safety: Having the arms stretched out and having constant tension from the cables allows for a more controlled movement, keeping your wrists and elbows safe.

 How to Do Overhead Cable Curls

-- Adjust the height of the pulleys on each side of the machine at a height higher than that of your shoulders.
+- Adjust the height of the pulleys on each side of the cable machine to a height higher than that of your shoulders.

 - Set a weight that is comfortable on each side of the pulley machine.
-This is an isolation exercise so you can benefit using light to moderate weight.
+This is an isolation exercise so you can even benefit when using light to moderate weight.

 - Stand in the middle with your body evenly aligned and grab the handles with your palms facing towards the ceiling.
-Position your feet shoulder-width apart and make sure that your arms are fully extended and parallel to the floor.
+Position your feet shoulder-width apart (or in a staggered stance) and make sure that your arms are fully extended and parallel to the floor.
 This is the starting position.

-- Squeeze the biceps on each side slowly until your forearms and biceps touch as you exhale.
+- As you exhale, slowly flex and squeeze your biceps on each side until your forearms and biceps touch.

-- Move your forearms back to the starting position as you inhale.
-Repeat the movement.
+- As you inhale, move your forearms back to the starting position.

-*** You can also perform this exercise using one handle at a time like I’m doing on the video.
-Do this when the cables are too close together and you can’t totally extend your arms out ***
+- You can work both arms simultaneously, one arm at a time, or alternating arms.
+Using one handle at a time to lift more weight or when the cables are too close together and you can’t totally extend your arms out.

 Avoid Overhead Cable Curls Mistakes

-- Aim for full reps.
+- Doing short reps: Aim to perform full reps.
 Be sure not to bring the arm just halfway in or halfway out.